Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Abstract

 \section{Abstract}

 Open quantum many body systems describe a number of experimental platforms relevant for quantum simulations, ranging from arrays of superconducting circuits hosting correlated states of light, to ultracold atoms in optical lattices in presence of controlled dissipative processes.
 Their theoretical understanding is hampered by the exponential scaling of their Hilbert space and by their intrinsic nonequilibrium nature, limiting the applicability of many traditional approaches.
-In this work we extend Dynamical Mean Field Theory (DMFT), a powerful nonperturbative technique developed for strongly correlated quantum many-body systems, to Markovian open quantum systems.
-Within Open-DMFT, a master equation describing a lattice of bosonic particles is mapped, at large but finite connectivity, onto an impurity problem describing a single site coupled to Markovian and non-Markovian environments, where the latter accounts for quantum fluctuations beyond Gutzwiller mean-field theory.
-We introduce a new non-perturbative approach to solve the impurity problem, which dresses the impurity, featuring Markovian dissipative channels, with the non-Markovian bath, in a self-consistent scheme based on a resummation of non-crossing diagrams.
-Finally, we apply our Open-DMFT to solve a driven-dissipative Bose-Hubbard model, which is relevant to current experiments with dissipative ultracold bosons.
-We show that this model undergoes a dissipative phase transition towards a superfluid phase, which can be equally interpreted as a quantum many-body synchronization transition of an array of quantum van der Pol oscillators.
-We show how Open-DMFT captures crucial effects due to finite lattice connectivity, such as hopping-induced dissipation and heating, which are completely missed by mean field theories and which lead to a drastic reduction of the broken symmetry phase that we interpret as a desynchronization driven by quantum fluctuations.
+In this work we extend the nonequilibrium bosonic Dynamical Mean Field Theory (DMFT) to Markovian open quantum systems.
+Within DMFT, a Lindblad master equation describing a lattice of dissipative bosonic particles is mapped onto an impurity problem describing a single site embedded in its Markovian environment and coupled to a self-consistent field and to a non-Markovian bath, where the latter accounts for fluctuations beyond Gutzwiller mean-field theory due to the finite lattice connectivity.We develop non-perturbative approach to solve this bosonic impurity problem, which dresses the impurity, featuring Markovian dissipative channels, with the non-Markovian bath, in a self-consistent scheme based on a resummation of non-crossing diagrams.
+As a first application of our approach, we address the steady-state of a driven-dissipative Bose-Hubbard model with two-body losses and incoherent pump.
+We show that DMFT captures hopping-induced dissipative processes, completely missed in Gutzwiller mean-field theory, which crucially determine the properties of the normal phase, including the redistribution of steady-state populations, the suppression of local gain and the emergence of a stationary quantum-Zeno regime.
+We argue that these processes compete with coherent hopping to determine the phase transition towards a non-equilibrium superfluid, leading to a strong renormalization of the phase boundary at finite-connectivity.
+We show that this transition occurs as a finite-frequency instability, leading to an oscillating in time order parameter, that we connect with a quantum many-body synchronization transition of an array of quantum van der Pol oscillators.